top of page

 My Practice

-I carry out counselling sessions online using the videocall platform Zoom.
+I hold counselling sessions online using the videocall platform Zoom.
 To join me for sessions, you don't need a Zoom account, but you will need a device or computer with a camera, microphone, speakers/headphones, and a reliable WIFI connection.
 You will also need a private space in which to have your session, where you can talk freely.

 If you would like to enquire about sessions, or if you have any questions about how we might work together, you can contact me here.